inopinatus/hokusai/README.md

 ### Advanced configuration

 You're not constrained to using `Hokusai::Templatable`.
-Any model that implements `#as_template` and `::from_template` will do, and the container doesn't impose constraints on what they do.
+Any model that implements `#as_template` and `::from_template` will do, and the container doesn't impose constraints on their behaviour.
 The only expectation is that `#as_template` returns a data structure ready for serialization as YAML, and that `::from_template` accepts the same structure as the first parameter.
 Beyond that you can do as you please with the data.

 ## Todo